Energy

 How much does it cost to run an electric heater?

-It’s worth weighing up the heater’s price tag with running costs before purchasing.
+Rather than simply bagging the cheapest heater, it’s worth weighing up the heater’s price tag with running costs before you buy.

 Heater Wattage Daily cost Hourly cost